alistek/notion-projects/dice-roller/README.md

 [Example CloudFlare Worker Embed URL](https://autumn-snowflake-6518.listekconsulting.workers.dev/)

+First input box is "number of dice", second is "number of sides", and third is "modifier".

 ## Process
 - Create a CloudFlare Worker with the code in `cloudflare-worker.js`
 - Embed this URL into your Notion page